MicrosoftDocs/visualstudio-docs/docs/ide/go-to-and-peek-definition.md

 :::image type="content" source="./media/editor-options-go-to-definition.png" border="false" alt-text="Screenshot of the Text Editor options for the Go To Definition feature, including the 'Use modifier key' setting.":::

+<a name="peek-definition"></a>

 ## Peek at a definition

 The **Peek Definition** feature lets you preview the definition of a type without changing the focus from your current file in the editor.
 Visual Studio opens a condensed **Peek** view window for the source file in place with your current file.
-You can change the size of the **Peek** view window to see more of the source definition, as needed:
+You can change the size of the **Peek** view window to see more of the source definition:

 :::image type="content" source="./media/peek-definition-view-window.png" border="false" alt-text="Screenshot that shows how Peek Definition opens the source for the selected symbol in a peek view window within the current view." lightbox="./media/peek-definition-view-window.png":::